State benefits

 Retrospective payments which are made under the terms of the Bereavement Benefits Remedial Order 2023, extending entitlement to co-habiting couples, can affect other benefits and tax credits.
 Claimants should contact with DWP (or HMRC, for tax credits) to discuss their individual circumstances.

-Winter fuel payment is a tax-free amount paid yearly to people who have reached the qualifying age by a certain date.
-The payments depend on your circumstances but are generally between £100 and £300.
-It is generally paid automatically if you are in receipt of state pension or certain other benefits.
-If you have not received your payment by January, or if you are not in receipt of any benefits, then you should contact the Winter Fuel Helpline on 0345 9 15 15 15.
+Winter fuel payment is a tax-free amount paid yearly to some people in England, Wales and Northern Ireland who receive certain benefits.
+The payments depend on your circumstances but are generally between £200 and £300.
+It is usually paid automatically but some people may need to make a claim..
+If you receive one of the qualifying benefits and have not received your payment by January, or if you are not in receipt of any benefits and think you should be eligible, then you should contact the Winter Fuel Payment Centre.
+Full contact details are available on the GOV.UK website).

 Winter fuel payments are non-taxable.